MarioCruz/PicoLightController/README.md

 ## License

-[Link to your chosen license, e.g., MIT License](<!-- Add a LICENSE.md file or link to an online one -->
+MIT License](<!-- Add a LICENSE.md file or link to an online one -->

 ## Acknowledgments